xeho91/backend-starter/README.md

 ## Project structure

-Below is a quick navigation on how to navigate this project **directories**.
+Below is a quick navigation on how to navigate this project workspace root **directories**.

 ```text
 .